-On December 18, 2012, with the authorization of our board of directors, we declared distributions to our stockholders for the period of January through March 2013.
-These distributions have been, or will be, calculated based on stockholders of record each day from January 1, 2013 through March 31, 2013 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7% based on our current public offering price of \$10.00 per share, if it were maintained everyday for a twelve-month period).
+On December 19, 2013, with the authorization of the Company's board of directors, the Company declared distributions to its stockholders for the period of January 2014 through March 2014.
+These distributions have been, or will be, calculated based on stockholders of record each day from January 1, 2014 through March 31, 2014 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7% based on the Company's current public offering price of \$10.00 per share, if it were maintained every day for a twelve-month period).
 Distributions are paid on the first business day following the completion of each month to which they relate.